g-leech/argmin-gravitas/_posts/2025-10-10-ai-analogies.markdown

 where:      "Nettlecombe"
 ---

 It used to be very hard to imagine a real AI.
-Most science fiction just puts a ruthless human in the place of AI.
+Most science fiction just puts "a fast ruthless human" in the place of the AI.
 Consciously or not, we understand future AI by analogy to things we do understand.
-Usually just one analogy, which is insane.
+But usually it's just one analogy.
+This is insane.

 Form warning: "AGI" is overloaded, t-AGI is the sensible measure.